tc39/proposal-import-attributes/README.md

 - Decide on the exact syntax of the module import attributes

-Whether there are curly brackets around module attributes, like an object literal ([#5](https://github.com/tc39/proposal-module-attributes/issues/5))
+Whether there are curly brackets around import attributes, like an object literal ([#5](https://github.com/tc39/proposal-module-attributes/issues/5))
 ```mjs
 import value from "module" with { type: "json" };
 ```